History: Since opening last summer, the restaurant has had two regular inspections, receiving a good rating on the first and failing the most recent.

 “We take all of this seriously, and that’s why all the codes or violations were taken and addressed seriously,” Mejia said, adding later: “We made a copy of that report, and we go over that report daily, and go over procedures.”

-History: Since the early 2000s, the restaurant has received inspection ratings of good and excellent almost exclusively.
-It had one needs improvement inspection last year and this was its first failed inspection.
+History: Since 2014, the restaurant has received two excellent inspection ratings, one good and one needs improvement.
+This was its first failed inspection.

 What the inspector saw: The inspector observed two priority violations: a hand sink blocked by a coffee pot and a cooling device not keeping foods at safe temperatures.
 Normally a minimum of five priority violations are required for a failing probationary rating, but in this case Brawley’s received that rating because similar violations had been observed in at least three of the previous five regular inspections.